numpy/numpydoc/doc/install.rst

     The default is an empty set.
 numpydoc_use_autodoc_signature : bool
-    Should numpydoc attempt to create signatures for functions or defer to sphinx autodoc?
+    Should numpydoc defer to Sphinx's autodoc to format the signature?
     ``False`` by default.
 numpydoc_edit_link : bool
   .. deprecated:: edit your HTML template instead